rolandbernard/thesis-axiom-weakening/notes/Thesis/Questions.md

     ));
     ```

+    It's a bug.

-- [ ]  How come not of the reasoners be sound and complete?
+- [x]  How come not of the reasoners be sound and complete?
 There seem to be many missing entailments/bugs.

+    FaCT++ seams to be the best so far.
+After fixing some issues with concurrency.

+- [x]  You can not use this axiom with HermiT: $\top \sqsubseteq \bot$.

+    ```java
+    OWLOntologyManager manager = OWLManager.createOWLOntologyManager();
+    OWLDataFactory df = manager.getOWLDataFactory();
+    OWLOntology ontology = manager.createOntology();
+    ontology.addAxioms(
+        df.getOWLSubClassOfAxiom(df.getOWLThing(), df.getOWLNothing())
+    );
+    OWLReasoner reasoner = (new ReasonerFactory()).createReasoner(ontology);
+    System.out.println(reasoner.isConsistent());
+    ```

+    Fixed by downgrading owlapi version.

 - [ ]  What tests to run?
+    1. Take some ontologies.
+    2. Make them inconsistent 10 times.
+        1. Generate all optimal classical repairs.
+        2. Generate 100 repairs by weakening.

+    Monitor all execution times and number of reasoner calls.
+Save all the inconsistent and repaired ontologies created.

-Ontologies:
+    Ontologies: Find them on OntoHub.

-- Bioportal
-- Onto